 Hearing Aid Usage Rates

 Only around 25% of those who would benefit from a hearing aid actually wear them.
 That’s right.
-For many, this increased rate of depression and all of its negative effects are completely unnecessary and preventable.
+For many, this increased rate of depression and all of its negative effects are completely unnecessary and preventable, yet they are not taking steps to prevent it.

 Why So Many People Don’t Wear a Hearing Aid